spatialos/online-services/docs/content/services-packages/overview.md

 ### Analytics Pipeline

-For analytics, you can use the Analytics Pipeline, which acts as a simple endpoint to send JSON analytics events to, which are persisted in a Cloud Storage bucket & ready for downstream analysis.
+For analytics, you can use the Analytics Pipeline, which acts as a simple endpoint to send JSON analytics events to, which are persisted in a Google Cloud Storage (GCS) bucket & ready for downstream analysis.
 See the [Analytics Pipeline documentation]({{urlRoot}}/content/services-packages/analytics-pipeline/overview).

 ## Packages